kushaldn25/kushaldn25/README.md

 ---

 ## 🚀 The Architect Behind The Code
-I am a B.Tech student in Computer Science & Engineering at Sri Sri University[cite: 1], specializing in the intersection of **Agentic AI systems, RAG pipelines, and MLOps infrastructure**[cite: 1].
+I am a B.Tech student in Computer Science & Engineering at Sri Sri University, specializing in the intersection of **Agentic AI systems, RAG pipelines, and MLOps infrastructure**.
 I don't just build models; I deploy them at scale.

-*   🔬 **Research & Infrastructure:** Former IASC-INSA-NASI Summer Research Fellow at the University of Hyderabad[cite: 1].
-Architected an end-to-end 5G MEC MLOps pipeline that improved GPU utilization by 50%[cite: 1].
+*   🔬 **Research & Infrastructure:** Former IASC-INSA-NASI Summer Research Fellow at the University of Hyderabad.
+Architected an end-to-end 5G MEC MLOps pipeline that improved GPU utilization by 50%.
-*   🏆 **Published Author:** Awarded *Best Paper at ODICON 2024* for a CNN-based Alzheimer's classification model achieving 97.86% accuracy[cite: 1].
+*   🏆 **Published Author:** Awarded *Best Paper at ODICON 2024* for a CNN-based Alzheimer's classification model achieving 97.86% accuracy.
-*   🕸️ **Web Touch:** I bridge heavy backend machine learning with seamless, user-centric frontends using FastAPI, Node.js, and Streamlit[cite: 1].
+*   🕸️ **Web Touch:** I bridge heavy backend machine learning with seamless, user-centric frontends using FastAPI, Node.js, and Streamlit.

 ---